ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>As React applications grow more complex, the patterns that were “just fine” when you were starting out might start to feel limiting.
 Maybe…</blockquote>

 <h3>4.
-5 Custom React Hooks You Should Know for Interviews in 2025 - <a href="https://medium.com/@tarunsinghdev/5-custom-react-hooks-you-should-know-for-interviews-in-2025-311139bbb441" target="_blank" rel="noopener noreferrer">link</a></h3>
+How To Create a Reddit Comment Section Like Multi-Level Accordion in ReactJS - <a href="https://medium.com/@partharoylive/how-to-create-accordion-ui-in-reactjs-f73c7abf88b9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tarun Singh`**
+✍️ **posted by `Partha Roy`**

-<blockquote>Custom Hooks in React provide a powerful way to reuse login across components.
-So if you are already building React apps or just starting…</blockquote>
+<blockquote>Sharing the complete process of how I built a React accordion with code example and codesandbox demo.</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>